 - 6. On Monday, 21 November 2016, Melbourne's temperatures peaked at 35°C. High levels of pollen from the plains to the north and west of Melbourne and certain meteorological conditions, including a cool, stormy change, combined to produce what has been referred to as a TA event and, in some contexts, as a TA epidemic. - 7.
 On Friday, 18 November 2016, the Bureau of Meteorology (BOM) weather forecast for 21 November 2016 was for high temperatures followed by a cool change with thunderstorms.
 The Emergency Services Telecommunications Authority (ESTA) forecast the potential for an increase in calls for assistance from the Victorian State Emergency Services (VicSES).
 Such calls are usually taken by ESTA call-takers trained and dedicated to taking calls for police assistance (police call-takers).
 ESTA accordingly arranged for additional police call-takers to be rostered to process the expected increased number of calls requesting VicSES assistance. - 8.
 However, as will be discussed below, the likelihood of a TA event was not appreciated at the time.
 Therefore, ESTA did not expect an increase in the number of calls requesting Ambulance Victoria (AV) attendance and did not revise the staffing roster for call-takers trained and dedicated to taking calls for ambulance assistance [ambulance call-takers].
-This was consistent with the state of knowledge of key stake holders, now parties in this inquest, that such a weather forecast did not suggest a potential impending health emergency.
+This was

-&lt;sup>14 See the Preamble to the Coroners Act 2008 (Vic) (the Act) and Purposes, specifically section 1(c).
+&lt;sup>11 See the Preamble to the Coroners Act 2008 (Vic) (the Act) and Purposes, specifically section 1(c).

-&lt;sup>15 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 806.
+&lt;sup>12 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 806.